IIBMErs/1st-IIBM-Networking-2020/index.md

 ## Description

 The "1st IIBM Networking 2020" is an instance for researchers to present their investigation results to an interdisciplinary audience.
-This event has the goal to foment the creation of connections and collaborations between the assistants.
+Moreover, this event has the goal to foment the creation of connections and collaborations between the assistants.

 ## Important dates